jefferykclam/jefferykclam.github.io/_posts/2021-08-21-Tensor-factorization.md

+### State Space Methods Revisit

-By the mean-field assumption on the posterior approximation $Q$ and the choice of the prior distribution,
+The mean-field assumption on the posterior approximation $Q$ and the choice of the prior distribution